Terms of Business (updated 8th February 2022)

 The following standard terms of business apply to all engagements accepted by GCSD Accountants Limited.
 All work carried out is subject to these terms except where changes are expressly agreed in writing.

-1.2 We will observe and act in accordance with the bye-laws and regulations of the ICAEW together with their code of ethics.
+1.2 We will observe and act in accordance with the bye-laws and regulations of our professional body the Institute of Chartered Accountants in England & Wales (ICAEW) together with their code of ethics.
 We accept instructions to act for you on this basis.
-In particular you give us authority to correct errors made by HM Revenue and Customs where we become aware of them.
+In particular you give us authority to correct errors made by HM Revenue & Customs where we become aware of them.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.

 Professional indemnity insurance

-1.3 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurer is Markel (UK) Limited, of Riverside West, Whitehall Road, Leeds, LS1 4AW.
+1.3 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our insurer is QBE European Operations, 30 Fenchurch Street, London, EC3M 3BD.
+QBE European Operations is a trading name of QBE Europe SA/NV, QBE UK Limited, QBE Underwriting Limited, QBE Management Services (UK) Limited and QBE Underwriting Services (UK) Limited.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States of America or Canada.

 2.1 Since we are not authorised by the Financial Conduct Authority then we may have to refer you to someone who is authorised if you need advice on investments.
-However, as we are licensed by the ICAEW, we may be able to provide certain investment services that are complementary to, or arise out of, the professional services we are providing to you.
+However, as we are licensed by our professional body, we may be able to provide certain investment services that are complementary to, or arise out of, the professional services we are providing to you.

 2.2 Such advice may include:

-2.3 Where the client is a corporate entity, we may also, on the understanding that the shares or other securities of the company are not publicly traded:
+2.3 For corporate clients we may also, on the understanding that the shares or other securities of the company are not publicly traded: